witnet/witnet-solidity-bridge/README.md

   - _description_: checks whether an identity is part of the Active Bridge Set.
   - _output_: true if the identity is member of the ABS.

-In addition, `WitnetBridgeInterface` inherits the `VRF` contract from https://github.com/witnet/vrf-solidity, and as such, all its public methods are also available to be queried.
+In addition, `WitnetRequestsBoard` inherits the `VRF` contract from https://github.com/witnet/vrf-solidity, and as such, all its public methods are also available to be queried.
 This is extremely important as the proof of eligibility is verified with the `fastVerify` method, which requires some auxiliary data points in addition to the proof itself.
 These can be calculated using the following methods:

-- *computeFastVerifyParams*: which computes the necessary auxiliary points to perform the fast (and cheaper) verification in the WBI.
+- *computeFastVerifyParams*: which computes the necessary auxiliary points to perform the fast (and cheaper) verification in the WRB.
 - *decodeProof*: if the proof is serialized and needs to be decomposed, this function decodes a VRF proof into the parameters [Gamma_x, Gamma_y c, s].
 - *decodePoint*: if the point is in compressed format, this function decodes a compressed secp256k1 point into its uncompressed representation [P_x, P_y].